 All rights reserved, save as set out below.
-No part of this publication may be producer cored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical photocopying, recording or otherwise, without the written per ission of the copyright older except in accordance with the provisions of the Copyright, Designs and Patents Act 1988 or under the terms of a licence issued by the Copyright Licensing and Ltd., Arnard's Iranse 86 Fetter Lane, London, EC4A 1EN
+No part of this publication may be producer stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanica' photocopying, recording or otherwise, without the written persission of the copyright older except in accordance with the provisions of the Copyright, Designs an Patents Act 1988 or under the terms of a licence issued by the Copyright Licensing of L

-Applications for the copyright holder's written polission of reproduce any part of this publication should be addressed to the publisher.
-Polission of sought directly from Chartered Management Institute in Corby, UK.
-Phospholication on (+44) (0) 1536 207379, or e-mail publications@managers.org.uk for further of attorion.
+Applications for the copyright holder's written point ission reproduce any part of this publication should be addressed to the publisher.
+Pointsion on sought directly from Chartered Management Institute in Corby, UK.
+Phone viblication on (+44) (0) 1536 207379, or e-mail publications@managers.org.uk for further into ation.

-This publication is sold subject to the condit on the 'shall not, by way of trade or otherwise, be lent, re-sold, hired out, or oth circulate without he publisher's prior consent in any form of binding or cover other than that while it is polished and without a similar condition being imposed on the subsequent purchase.
+This publication is sold subject to the condit in the t shall not, by way of trade or otherwise, be lent, re-sold, hired out, or other circulate without he publisher's prior consent in any form of binding or cover other than that where it is published and without a similar condition being imposed on the subsequent purch or.

-Approved centres resurchase a lice the from the publisher, enabling PDF files of the publication to be printed or othe viscosistic within the centre for teacher and student use only according to the term and contact of the licence.
+Approved centres r surchase a lice the publisher, enabling PDF files of the publication to be printed or othe visce the build so, within the centre for teacher and student use only according to the term and compared of the licence.